 GAS AND BLOATING

-Intestinal gas or flatulence, and intestinal bloating are very common symptoms that are telltale signs of deeper problems with digestion.
-This article discusses their causes and correction by nutritional balancing science.
+Intestinal gas, or flatulence, and intestinal bloating are very common symptoms that can have different meanings.
+This article discusses their causes and correction.

 CAUSES FOR GAS AND BLOATING